nshkrdotcom/perimeter/docs/PERIMETER_gem_0003.md

     *   Compose, Don't Repeat
     *   Separate Validation from Business Logic
 2. [Guard Best Practices](#2-guard-best-practices)
-    *   Guard at the System Boundary
+    *   Guard at the System Perimeter
     *   Trust the Interior
 3. [Common Anti-Patterns to Avoid](#3-common-anti-patterns-to-avoid)
     *   Anti-Pattern: The Chain of Guards